Parameter-Efficient Multi-Task Learning via Progressive Task-Specific Adaptation: Abstract

 \section{Abstract}

-Parameter-efficient fine-tuning methods have emerged as a promising solution for adapting pre-trained models to various downstream tasks.
-While these methods perform well in single-task learning, extending them to multi-task learning exacerbates common challenges, such as task interference and negative transfer, due to the limited number of trainable parameters.
-To address these issues, we introduce progressive task-specific multi-task adaptation, a novel parameter-efficient approach for multi-task learning.
-This approach introduces adapter modules in a pre-trained model such that these modules are shared across all tasks in the initial layers and become progressively more task-specific in the later layers.
-The motivation is to reduce the conflicts among tasks by allowing transfer learning across all tasks in the initial layers and enabling task-specific learning toward the prediction heads.
+\hyphenpenalty=3000 Parameter-efficient fine-tuning methods have emerged as a promising solution for adapting pre-trained models to various downstream tasks.
+While these methods perform well in single-task learning, extending them to multi-task learning exacerbates common issues, such as task interference and negative transfer, due to the limited number of trainable parameters.
+To address these challenges, we introduce progressive task-specific multi-task adaptation, a novel parameter-efficient approach for multi-task learning.
+Our approach introduces adapter modules that are shared in early layers and become increasingly task-specific in later layers.
 Additionally, we propose a gradient-based approach for computing task similarity and use this measure to allocate similar tasks to the shared adapter modules.
-Our task similarity method introduces minimal overhead in the pipeline.
-We evaluate our approach by adapting the Swin Transformer for dense prediction tasks.
-Experiments on the PASCAL and \nyud{} datasets demonstrate that our approach outperforms a fully fine-tuned multi-task model while requiring only one-fifth of the trainable parameters.
-This approach achieves better relative improvement to single-task fine-tuning while reducing the number of trainable parameters and surpasses the current state-of-the-art methods for parameter-efficient multi-task learning.
+To evaluate our approach, we adapt Swin and Pyramid Vision Transformers on PASCAL and \nyud{}.
+On both datasets, our approach outperforms prior parameter-efficient multi-task methods while using fewer trainable parameters.

-\section{Introduction}
+\section{INTRODUCTION}

-Large language and vision models pre-trained on extensive datasets have demonstrated an unprecedented ability to understand and generate human-like text and images, perform complex reasoning, and analyze data \citep{achiam2023gpt, team2023gemini, gao2023llama, touvron2023llama, bai2024sequential}.
+Large language and vision models pre-trained on extensive datasets have demonstrated an unprecedented ability to understand and generate human-like text and images, perform complex reasoning, and analyze data \citep[e.g.,][]{achiam2023gpt, team2023gemini, gao2023llama, touvron2023llama, bai2024sequential}.
 These models can learn from a few demonstrations through in-context learning or can be adapted to various downstream tasks through targeted fine-tuning.
 Although fine-tuning may result in better performance compared to in-context learning, updating all model parameters demands substantial computational resources.
-Additionally, separate copies of these models must be stored for each task that they are trained to handle.
-These challenges are further intensified as the model sizes continue to grow.
+Moreover, a separate copy of the model must be stored for each task, and this challenge only worsens as model sizes increase.